paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 Really, this is about politics, and as a group you want to make a decision for everyone in the group.
 You'd like it to be so that people would say they don't regret making that decision.
 One way you will find out  if people regret this decision is if most people say they would rather do something else.
 So that's why you might want to pick something in the middle because no matter what you pick in the middle, if you compared to something else, then more people are going to prefer that middle option.
 It's really the common ground that you're looking for.

+{% capture cap1 %}Move {{ B }} anywhere.
+A line forms between that and the middle option, and you will see most people are on the side of the middle option.{% endcapture %}
 {% include sim.html link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSsWoDMQz9F80eLMmSz_cVHbodN6TQIXCQUtIhlP57ZT3SDiEYLMlPenrS3TdVWreNjQub7mXjsRSRuu-FGIgkErHSWgu1vC1vjwwpDydyeyC1PJxAlqfIeIpwzXY8Fc1QEEIQQxFDEjtMCOAWNtpJmODmQhI88SicjyIwoJGGlKDRMKCRjmhBNLJAawrluRJOQCVrVYFDkAbTxkhzAGDT8Vffkmo6fHfk7uhc7nRaVrV_uubZrnV8EIhrGNGwKoMww4iGEQ0jmsFgRAOLLdnFMKJXGM5Mx74dLG4pP34WclA4FPhI06Ggo7ZjNW-n47hcX28f77TSy_H1eTrO1xv9_AKWPS3kgAIAAA)"

 title="The middle is the common ground."

-caption="Move B anywhere.
-A line forms between that and the middle option, and you will see most people are on the side of the middle option."
+caption=cap1

 comment="allow adding candidates with + and use condorcet rule, maybe make a custom pairwise comparison between the middle option, which cant be moved, and any other option.
 And you cant move the voters either" id="middle_sim" %}